It's hard for me to believe that Gracie has been in Michigan for almost two weeks now.

 Here are some pictures of the destruction in progress and our temporary storage for the parts we might use again later (basically the wood/drawer tracks).

 Current Status: Bare, Almost Naked

 We didn't remove the paneling because we're just going to paint it and there's no reason (yet) to remove it.
+I understood that because I read this article from Brushwork painters.
 The nice part is that the paneling was installed before the other equipment so we don't have any bare studs that need covering.